The Blackout (professional wrestling): CZW

 On August 12, 2006, at Trapped, Eddie Kingston was kicked out of Blackout and his tag team title was given to Ruckus.
 Around this time, Sabian and Joker left Blackout and CZW.
 On September 9, 2006, Ricky Reyes joined Blackout and helped Eddie Kingston win the World Championship.
 Kingston then rejoined Blackout.
 Also on this day, Blackout was stripped of the tag team titles due to Joker's departure from CZW when he and Sabian joined Pro Wrestling Unplugged (PWU).
 On October 14 at Last Team Standing, two teams representing Blackout were entered in an 8-man tournament to crown new champions.
 However, Ricky Reyes couldn't be at the show, and Kingston refused to be in the tournament.
 Instead, Ruckus teamed with the debuting Human Tornado and Kingston brought in the Dead Presidents.
 The Dead Presidents lost in the first round, and Ruckus and Tornado lost in the second round to the Kings of Wrestling.
 After the match, Ruckus and Robbie Mireno attacked Human Tornado.
 Then, Sabian returned and helped with the attack.
 Also on this show, the original Blackout of Onyx and Rainman made their CZW debuts and started a feud with The Blackout, claiming that The Blackout has been ruining their name.
 On November 11, 2006, Robbie Mireno and Sabian teamed to defeat Chris Hero and Claudio Castagnoli, bringing the Tag Team Championships back to the Blackout a fourth time.
 They held the titles for one month and lost them to Onyx and Rainman at Cage of Death 8.
 Eddie Kingston lost the world title on the same show to Justice Pain.
 Sabian and Ruckus would regain the Tag Titles from Onyx and Rainman at New Year, New Opportunities on January 13.

 On April 21, 2007, Ruckus and Sabian captured the Maryland Championship Wrestling Tag Team Championship, defeating champions Phat Blues Inc. (Kelly Bell and Buzz Stryker) and The Best of Both Worlds (Doyle Day and Buck Chyld).

 On July 14, 2007, at CZW Best of the Best 7, Ruckus won the CZW World Heavyweight Championship for a third time defeating Justice Pain with help from Robby Mireno, Chrissy Rivera and Sabian.
 This also marked the BLKOUT's reunion with Joker who returned to CZW to take part in the Best of the Best Tournament, which he won.
 They congratulated him for his hard work and winning the tournament.
 At the October 11 CZW event entitled Decision 08, Ruckus and Sabian won the CZW World Tag Team Championship for a third time, before losing it back to 2 Girls, 1 Cup (the team of Beef Wellington and Greg Excellent).
-On the 11th Anaversery show, the Blackout lost a ladder match to Bruce Maxwell and TJ Cannon.
-When this happened, all the rights to the blackout name (kayfabe) went to former manager Robbie Marino.
+On the 11th Anniversary show, the Blackout lost a ladder match to Bruce Maxwell and TJ Cannon.
+When this happened, all the rights to the Blackout name (kayfabe) went to former manager Robby Mireno.